 He is a Registered Strength and Conditioning Coach (RSCC) and Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association, a Level 1 British Weightlifting Coach, a Level 1 USA Track and Field Coach, and a certified personal trainer.
 With over seven years experience in the strength and conditioning field (and more than ten in the fitness/health industry), Scott has worked with amateur/club level to elite national and international athletes in sports including rowing, football, rugby, powerlifting, sprint hurdling, weightlifting, lacrosse, and tennis (amongst others).

 Scott currently works as the associate strength and conditioning coach at the United States Military Academy (West Point) where he works with Army Football, Men’s Rugby, Men’s and Women’s Tennis, and Women’s Basketball.
 He also runs the analytics program for football and basketball, which includes GPS and readiness monitoring.

 Prior to West Point, he gained experience in D1 athletics at the University of Pennsylvania and Lehigh University.
 Before leaving the U.K. he was graduate assistant lecturer at St Mary’s University where he taught undergraduate students on the Strength and Conditioning Science degree program.
 Other previous experience includes work with athletes at DeSales University, London Irish Professional Rugby Club, St Mary’s University, and London Rowing Club.

 In his spare time, Scott actively competes in strength-based sports, having won a national competition in the UK and won two state meets (setting a state record in New York) in powerlifting.
 He also enjoys outdoor and combat-based sports.

-Scott currently lives with his wife, Anna, in Highland Falls, NY (USA).
+Scott currently lives with his wife, Anna, and son, Leo, in Highland Falls, NY (USA).